papipopapu/Arithmetic_Compression/README.md

 Super small dynamic (no tables encoded) arithmetic compressor in C, no external dependencies.

-Not good enough to be usable (slow, not great compression ratio), but it works, its concies and it is theoritically very good.
+Not good enough to be usable (slow, not great compression ratio), but it works, its concies and it is theoretically very good.
+Contains alredy compiled program and src.